 If you find yourself struggling here, let me ask, would your pain diminish greatly if you knew the people hurting you and those you love are either unbelievers, haters of God and His elect, living lives of willful sin, or trying their best to obey God in their circumstances, such that if you could see what they do you’d be content that they’re doing pretty well, all things considered?

-Regardless of appearances, this is, in fact reality: every child of God consistently tries their best to follow YHWH — and no one else does.
+Regardless of appearances, this is, in fact reality: every child of God consistently tries their best to follow YHWH as a manner of life — and no one else does.
 (1Jn 3:10) Understanding this changes everything, at least for me.
 (Ps 73:17)

 Yes, God is good and His plan is amazing; we saints are going to rejoice in it one Day, but as He’s working it out we’re often in pain (1Pe 1:6), and it can be overwhelming.
 (Ro 8:23) He routinely allows very difficult situations in our lives, and exhorts us to count it all joy.
 (Ja 1:2)